If you’re 65 or older, Medicare in Mississippi offers an affordable option for your healthcare needs.

 What extra benefits and savings do you qualify for?

 What are 4 Types of Medicare Advantage Plans?

-In 2020, while the standard monthly premium for Part A of Original Medicare was $0, Part B’s standard monthly premium was $144.60.
-For a Medicare Advantage plan, the average monthly premium was $23.63.
+In 2022, while the standard monthly premium for Part A of Original Medicare is $0, Part B’s standard monthly premium is $170.10.
+For a Medicare Advantage plan, the average monthly premium in 2022 is $21.41.